Fitness as a REAL Lifestyle -

 Hello.
-This is the Functional Fitness page of my web site (DrBookspan.com) - a large, no-ad site dedicated to making you and your community healthy, strong, and happy.
-There are hundreds of articles on this site for you - not repeated pop fitness but primary source sports medicine methods you can use yourself, right away, to fix pain, fix injuries, learn healthier stretches, healthier nutrition, make your life better, join fun projects, and more.
-At the bottom of this page (and every page) are main navigation links to more (Site Map), including a set of fun essentials that you can teach to groups of kids or adults, called Bookspan Basics.
+This is the Functional Fitness page of my web site DrBookspan.com - a large, no-ad site for you and your community to be healthy, strong, and happy.
+There are hundreds of articles on my site for you - not repeated pop fitness, but my primary-source sports medicine methods that you can use right away to fix your own pain, fix injuries, learn healthier training, healthier nutrition, make your life better, do fun projects, and more.
+At the bottom of this page (and every page) are main navigation links to more, including a set of fun essentials that you can teach to groups of kids or adults, called Bookspan Basics.

-This page has several short topics I pioneered for fitness as a (real) lifestyle.
+This page has several short topics I pioneered in fitness as a REAL lifestyle.
 These are summaries, with a wealth of knowledge still to give.
-See me for appointments and classes and my books for more.
+See me for appointments and classes, and my books for more.

 - Fitness as a Lifestyle does not come from going to a gym or doing "sets and reps" of exercises.
 It is how you bend and reach and move in all your regular daily activities at home, at work, and everywhere.

-- Moving, sitting, living, exercising, and working in tight injurious positions that reinforce bad posture and injurious joint positions all day is why most exercises and rehab and PT don't fix injuries, and why people don't get all the strength and ability they could - they are missing the most important time to use healthy movement - real life.
+- Moving, sitting, living, exercising, and working in bad posture and injurious joint positions all day is why most exercises and rehab and PT don't fix injuries, and why people don't get all the strength and ability they could - they are missing the most important time to use healthy movement - real every-day life.

-- Functional Fitness adds strength, mobility, injury prevention, awareness, stretch and other benefits that would otherwise be missed every day.
-It reduces injuries, and helps you get healthy movement needed to fix existing ones.
+- Good movement and body mechanics are a powerful prescription for health and fixing pain.
+Functional Fitness, which means using healthy movement habits for actual daily activities, adds strength, mobility, injury prevention, awareness, stretch and other benefits that would otherwise be missed every day.
+It stops common causes of injuries, and helps you get the healthy movement you need to fix existing injuries.